ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 In this way, we are currently collecting a total of 60 metrics, and we plan to continue adding metrics as needed to support ML and flow optimization.

 ## FAQs
-1. Q. Isn't a single JSON file for independent run better than one "big list" of JSON objects for scalability in data collection?
+1. Q. Isn't a single JSON file for independent runs better than one "big list" of JSON objects for scalability in data collection?
-A. OpenROAD metrics actually creates a single JSON file for each run and stage, so metrics support the scalability you asked us.
-Metrics also has the ability to collect it into one "big list" JSON object, and we uploaded the "big list" JSON file to this repository.
+A. Metrics for individual runs are also present as json files in the run directory for each run.
+OpenROAD metrics collection, then collates all of the individual metrics into a single json file for the entire experiment for ease of data analytics.

 2. Q. Where can I find the version name of the tool to reproduce the experiments?
-A. For the version and git commit used in each experiment, please refer to "run__flow__date" "run__flow__version" and "run__flow__commit" inside the metrics.json file.
+A. For the version and run date and git commit used in each experiment, please refer to "run__flow__date", "run__flow__version" and "run__flow__commit" inside the metrics.json file.

 3. Q. Does OpenROAD tool guarantees the exact same results with the same configuration and input files?
-A. We believe that the current OpenROAD version does not have such "non-deterministic" behavior.
-However, since the placement and routing features are constantly being developed, we would appreciate it if you could understand that depending on the version, they may exhibit non-deterministic behavior.
+A. We believe that the current OpenROAD version does not have any "non-deterministic" behavior.
+With the same release version and same configuration and input files, we should see identical results.
+However, since the underlying engines are constantly evolving, the metrics can and will change across new releases.
+The golden results for latest OpenROAD release is also uploaded to github